Establishing Residency in Portugal

 Pre-arrival services are also available to EU passport holders who do not require visas for residency in Portugal.
 This includes home searches, health-related research, arranging appointments, translations, preparing documents for driver’s license exchange, shipping, pet importation, and other administrative matters.

-We have law partners and accountants for immigration, business creation for entrepreneurs, investment, real estate, and visa categories such as ARI 90-A (Golden Visa).
+We have law partners and accountants for immigration, business creation for entrepreneurs, investment, real estate, and other areas.
 Our professional network includes bankers, insurance agents, and services for everyday life such as private Portuguese tutors.

 Note: Fiscal Representation for the NIF is only offered by RTP as part of the Standard and Premium visa services.
 It cannot be purchased separately.
 However, we can provide referrals for obtaining NIFs and opening bank accounts remotely.